apache/doris/docs/en/getting-started/data-model-rollup.md

 | Cost | BIGINT | SUM | Total User Consumption|
 | count | BIGINT | SUM | for counting|

 Add a count column and import the data with the column value **equal to 1**.
-The result of `select count (*) from table;`is equivalent to `select sum (count) from table;` The query efficiency of the latter is much higher than that of the former.
+The result of `select count(*) from table;`is equivalent to `select sum(count) from table;` The query efficiency of the latter is much higher than that of the former.
 However, this method also has limitations, that is, users need to guarantee that they will not import rows with the same AGGREGATE KEY column repeatedly.
-Otherwise, `select sum (count) from table;`can only express the number of rows originally imported, not the semantics of `select count (*) from table;`
+Otherwise, `select sum(count) from table;`can only express the number of rows originally imported, not the semantics of `select count(*) from table;`

 Another way is to **change the aggregation type of the count column above to REPLACE, and still weigh 1**.
-Then`select sum (count) from table;` and `select count (*) from table;` the results will be consistent.
+Then`select sum(count) from table;` and `select count(*) from table;` the results will be consistent.
 And in this way, there is no restriction on importing duplicate rows.

 ### Duplicate Model

 Duplicate model has no limitation of aggregation model.
-Because the model does not involve aggregate semantics, when doing count (*) query, we can get the correct semantics by choosing a column of queries arbitrarily.
+Because the model does not involve aggregate semantics, when doing count(*) query, we can get the correct semantics by choosing a column of queries arbitrarily.

 ## Suggestions for Choosing Data Model

-Because the data model was established when the table was built, and **could not be modified **.
-Therefore, it is very important to select an appropriate data model**.
+Because the data model was established when the table was built, and **could not be modified**.
+Therefore, it is **very important** to select an appropriate data model.

 1. Aggregate model can greatly reduce the amount of data scanned and the amount of query computation by pre-aggregation.
 It is very suitable for report query scenarios with fixed patterns.
-But this model is not very friendly for count (*) queries.
+But this model is not very friendly for count(*) queries.
 At the same time, because the aggregation method on the Value column is fixed, semantic correctness should be considered in other types of aggregation queries.
 2. Unique model guarantees the uniqueness of primary key for scenarios requiring unique primary key constraints.
 However, the query advantage brought by pre-aggregation such as ROLLUP cannot be exploited (because the essence is REPLACE, there is no such aggregation as SUM).
 3. Duplicate is suitable for ad-hoc queries of any dimension.
 Although it is also impossible to take advantage of the pre-aggregation feature, it is not constrained by the aggregation model and can take advantage of the queue-store model (only reading related columns, but not all Key columns).